Multi-material 3D printing: Slicing

-Slicing is the process of splitting a 3D model into layers to transform them into a sequence of G-Code instructions.
+Slicing is the process of splitting a 3D model into layers to transform them into a sequence of G-code instructions.
 These instructions can be processed by a 3D printer to manufacture the corresponding model in either a bottom-up, top-down or even left to right manner.
 Before generating the instructions, support structures can be added to connect overhanging sections of the model to either the printing surface or other parts of the model.
 The support structures have to be removed in a post processing step after the print has finished.

 The slicing process for multi-material prints differs depending on the hardware used.
-For FFF based machines, instructions for changing the material have to be added.
-This comes with multiple computational challenges such as handling two print heads at the same time without them interfering with each other or clearing the melting chamber from the previous material.
-For SLA based multi-material prints the slicing software has to handle the additional degrees of freedom arising from the possibility of moving the print from one resin tray to the next one.
+For fused filament based machines, instructions for changing the material have to be added.
+This comes with multiple computational challenges such as handling two print heads at the same time without them interfering with each other, or clearing the melting chamber from the previous material.
+For stereolitography based multi-material prints, the slicing software has to handle the additional degrees of freedom arising from the possibility of moving the print from one resin tray to the next one.
 The slicing procedure for material jetting printers involves the generation of multiple bitmap images representing the voxels of the object.

-Post-Processing
+Post-processing

 3D printed objects may need to be post processed before they can be used as a prototype or a finished product.
 Such post-processing steps may including sanding the surface of the object to make it smoother or painting it to match the colours of the design.
 Depending on the printing method and the objects geometry, support structures may have to be removed.
-The use of multi-material 3D printing reduces the amount of post processing needed for the same result, as colours can be printed directly.
-Furthermore, it is possible to use a water soluble material for printing the support structures, as their removal only involves placing the object into a water bath.
+The use of multi-material 3D printing can reduce the amount of post-processing needed for a workpiece that is to be coloured, as colours can be printed directly.
+Furthermore, it is possible to use a water soluble materials for printing the support structures, which can simplify their removal by only having to place the workpiece into a water bath.

 Applications

-Food 3D Printing
+Food 3D printing

 The rising trend of food 3D printing supports the customisation of shape, colour, flavour, texture and nutrition of different meals.
 Multi-material 3D printing enables using multiple ingredients like peanut butter, jelly or dough in the printing process, which is essential for the creation of most foods.